AdobeDocs/commerce-operations.en/help/install/prerequisites/search-engine/configure-nginx.md

 }
 ```

- {:.bs-callout-info}
+>[!NOTE]
+>
-The search engine listen port shown in the preceding example are examples only.
+>The search engine listen port shown in the preceding example are examples only.
 For security reasons, we recommend you use a non-default listen port.

 ### Step 4: Set up a restricted context for the search engine {#es-ws-secure-nginx-context}